 Here’s the giveaway email we sent out:

-When readers clicked on the green call-to-action in the email, they were sent to a distraction-free giveaway landing page we were able to easily create with the best WordPress giveaway and contest plugin, RafflePress.
+When readers clicked on the green call-to-action in the email, they were sent to a distraction-free giveaway landing page we could easily create with the best WordPress giveaway and contest plugin, RafflePress.

-Quizzes are super fun and people love them.
-Just take a look at the success of the website Buzzfeed—their silly quizzes—like “Build a sandwich and we’ll tell you how old you are”—get a ton of engagement online.
+Quizzes are super fun, and people love them.
+Just look at the success of the Buzzfeed website.
+Their silly quizzes, like “Build a sandwich, and we’ll tell you how old you are,” get a ton of engagement online.

 But for the best results, instead of creating a silly Buzzfeed-esque quiz, create a quiz for your subscribers that’s relevant to them and your business.

-Lastly, it’s important to have a little fun with your email newsletters.
-So, let’s have a look at some newsletter ideas that are “just for fun.”
+Lastly, having a little fun with your email newsletters is important.
+So, let’s look at some newsletter ideas that are “just for fun.”

 24. Holiday Greetings

 Bring your newsletter subscribers joy by sending them holiday greetings.
-A simple holiday greeting from your business will let your subscribers know that you’re thinking of them on the special day.
+A simple holiday greeting from your business will let your subscribers know you’re thinking of them on a special day.

 For example, check out this email from Nordstrom, wishing their subscribers a Happy Thanksgiving.

-Also, notice how they use a fun animation to let subscribers know that they’ll be decorating their website for the holiday—which helps Nordstrom drive more traffic to their website.
+Also, notice how they use a fun animation to let subscribers know that they’ll decorate their website for the holiday, which helps Nordstrom drive more traffic.